statelyai/xstate/docs/guides/actions.md

 ## Pure Action

 The `pure()` action creator is a pure function (hence the name) that returns the action object(s) to be executed based on the current state `context` and `event` that triggered the action.
-It allows you to define which actions to perform dynamically.
+It allows you to dynamically define which actions to execute.

 | Argument     | Type     | Description                                                                                                      |
 | ------------ | -------- | ---------------------------------------------------------------------------------------------------------------- |